Alison Snowden: Life and work

-Born in Arnold, Nottinghamshire, Snowden studied at the Mansfield Art College, Lanchester Polytechnic (now Coventry University) and subsequently the National Film and Television School where she collaborated with future husband David Fine.
-Alison Snowden's short Second Class Mail was nominated for the Academy Award for Best Animated Short Film at the 58th Academy Awards.
+Born in Arnold, Nottinghamshire, Snowden studied at the Mansfield Art College, Lanchester Polytechnic (now Coventry University) and subsequently the National Film and Television School where she met and collaborated with her future husband David Fine.
+Snowden's short Second Class Mail was nominated for the Academy Award for Best Animated Short Film at the 58th Academy Awards.

 At the 67th Academy Awards, Snowden and Fine's short Bob's Birthday received the Oscar.

 Snowden and Fine's NFB films Bob's Birthday and George and Rosemary are included in the Animation Show of Shows.

-Alison Snowden, along with her husband David Fine, both created and produced Bob's Birthday and Bob and Margaret; the two have also written for the animated TV show Peppa Pig.
-They also developed Shaun the Sheep, another animated series, for Aardman Animations, and created the character of Timmy.
+Snowden, along with Fine, both created and produced Bob's Birthday and Bob and Margaret; Snowden has written three episodes for the animated TV show Peppa Pig those being "Best Friend" and "Mister Skinnylegs" for Series One and "Polly's Holiday" for Series Two.
+Snowden and Fine also developed Shaun the Sheep, another animated series, for Aardman Animations, and created the character of Timmy.

 Family

-Alison Snowden's daughter Lily is also a former voice actress with Astley Baker Davies, where she is best known for voicing Peppa Pig in the show of the same name, and has also appeared in Barbie: The Princess & the Popstar and the TV series Bob and Margaret.
+Snowden's daughter Lily Snowden-Fine is also a former voice actress with Astley Baker Davies, where she is best known for voicing Peppa Pig in the show of the same name, and has also appeared in Barbie: The Princess & the Popstar and the TV series Bob and Margaret.
 She currently works as an artist and illustrator.

 Filmography

-Most of the following were done with David Fine.
+Most of the following were done with Snowden's husband David Fine.